-3.5 Coil Connection Column and Blast Valve Sleeves
+3.5 Coil Connection Column

-The interface to the vaporisation coil is through a machined column secured to the upper surface of the valve block by screw fixings.
-The column is common to both the left and right hand fuel circuits.
+The interface to the vaporisation coil is through a machined column screwed in to the upper surface of the valve block and sealed with an "O" seal on the mating face.
 The column is provided with a precision-machined bore to accept the two "O" seals fitted to the coil inlet tube.